-When the LETG is used, the Grating Element Support Structure (GESS), an aluminum frame approximately 110 cm in diameter and 6 cm thick, is inserted $\sim 300$ mm behind the exit aperture of the HRMA and 1.4 m behind the HRMA mid-plane.
-The GESS holds approximately 180 trapezoidal grating modules, which measure about 13 $\times$ 50 mm.
+When the LETG is used, the Grating Element Support Structure (GESS), an aluminum frame approximately 110 cm in diameter and 6 cm thick, is inserted $\sim \!
+300$ mm behind the exit aperture of the HRMA and 1.4 m behind the HRMA mid-plane.
+The GESS holds approximately 180 trapezoidal grating modules, which measure about 13×50 mm.
 A design drawing of the full GESS is shown in Figure 9.1; a closer view, showing some mounted modules, is seen in Figure 9.2.
 Each grating module has three circular facet rings, each of which holds a grating facet.
 Figure 9.3 shows empty grating modules mounted on the GESS.

+In contrast to the HETG gratings, which have a thin polyimide substrate, the LETG gratings are free-standing wires held by a support mesh.
 Within each grating facet the grating bars are supported by perpendicular "fine support" bars and triangular "coarse support" bars.
 The parameters of these structures are given in Table 9.1.
 A schematic of the grating structure is shown in Figure 9.4.
 Both the fine and coarse grating supports form long-period transmission gratings themselves.
 The fine support produces a dispersion pattern perpendicular to the grating dispersion direction and the coarse support produces a six-pointed star pattern.
 These are discussed in more detail in Section 9.4 (see Figures 9.22 and 9.26, respectively).

-In contrast to the HETG gratings, which have a substrate, the LETG gratings are free-standing wires held by a support mesh.
 Since the gratings are produced from a single master mask, there is negligible variation in the period between facets.
-The thickness of the gold of the grating bars on top of the support mesh determines the "phasing," or
+The thickness of the gold of the grating bars on top of the